sorny/axi_pixel_plot/README.md

  * This script is not plotting lines, it is pure pen-down / pen-up action -> This takes a while.
 E.g. 50x70cm takes around 8h to plot
  * Movements are not optimized
+ * This script is only tests on OSX